 [Surname] Pronunciation of Tsang

 So far I've seen it pronounced SANG, SUNG, JUNG, and ZANG.
-Are any of those correct? ________________________________
+Are any of those correct?

 Mulder: will you let me drive?